-- significant penalties and / or jail for persons using fireworks without a permit. - The event organiser is required to advise the following organisations: - (a) NSW WorkCover Authority. - (b) Local Area Command of the NSW Police Service. - (c) Local NSW Fire Brigades. - (d) Council's Corporate Governance Section of the Technology & Administration Division (where the subject site is a Council owned or controlled parcel of land). - (e) NSW Ambulance Service. - (f) Any other relevant agencies such as the NSW Roads & Traffic Authority, RailCorp, Ministry for Transport etc. - For further information regarding the licensing of firework displays, contact should be made directly with the Hazardous Activities Hotline on 02 4321 5499 or the WorkCover Assistance Service on 13 10 50.
-Additionally, the following WorkCover Authority website www.workcover.nsw.gov.au may be viewed for the licensing requirements for firework displays.
-Once in the WorkCover Authority website, click on FAQs and type fireworks into the search engine. - 6.
-Any fireworks display upon land owned or controlled by Council will require separate approval of Council, prior to the event.
+Cor ntrols/objectives Comment Compliance significant penalties and / or j persons using fireworks witho 4.
+The event organiser is require the following organisations: ed to advise (a) NSW WorkCover Authori ty. (b) Local Area Command of Police Service. the NSW (c) Local NSW Fire Brigades. (d) Council's Corporate Gove Section of the Technolog Administration Division (subject site is a Council o controlled parcel of land) y & where the wned or (e) NSW Ambulance Service. (f) Any other relevant agend the NSW Roads & Traffic RailCorp, Ministry for Tra Authority, 5.
+For further information regard licensing of firework displays, should be made directly with Hazardous Activities Hotline of 5499 or the WorkCover Assist on 13 10 50.
+Additionally, the WorkCover Authority website www.workcover.nsw.gov.au viewed for the licensing requi firework displays.
+Once in the Authority website, click on FA fireworks into the search engin contact the on 02 4321 ance Service following may be rements for WorkCover Qs and type ne.
+6. Any fireworks display upon la controlled by Council will requ approval of Council, prior to t uire separate Amusement devices & tempora cluding stages) ry structures 1.
+If the event includes the prov amusement devices, the follo information must be in place, use of each amusement devic (a) Current NSW WorkCover registration in place for t amusement device. wing prior to the e: Authority he Most structures and stages are able to be constructed as Exempt Development.
+Any structures which are not exempt will be required to have a structural soundness certificate issued by an engineer.
+In addition, approvals for the Yes (b) Public liability insurance for each amusement (Mi million public liability ins cover in place nimum \$10 placement of structures on public land is required in accordance with Section 68 of the Local Government Act.